Nigeria

 Focusses / specialisms

-The firm has a particular specialism in M&A work but is also notable in the banking space and is active in the capital markets debt and equity, project development and restructuring and insolvency spaces.
+The firm has is active in the banking space and is active in the capital markets debt and equity, project development and restructuring and insolvency spaces.

 Key clients

-During the research period the firm was active in M&A.
+During the research period the firm was active in Banking.

-In M&A the firm worked on acquisitions and share transfer work for firms in financial services and education on both domestic and cross border transactions.
+In banking the firm worked on project finance work for firms in financial services on both domestic and cross border transactions.

 Greychapel Legal